jhonny-rs/jhonny-rs/README.md

 - 👋 Hi, I’m @jhonny-rs
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering and Cybersecurity
 - 🌱 Computer Science (2024-) @ University of Brasilia (UnB)
 - 📫 How to reach me on IG @jhonny_rs05